kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/01_Introducing_Pods/transcript.md

-We'll cover all this more as we go through the course.
-But you can see now that pods are the fundamental building block in kubernetes.
+We'll cover all this and more later on, and for now what I want you to take away from this is taht pods are the fundamental building block in kubernetes.

-In the next video we'll do a hello world demo where will create a single pod.